Plan Your Visit

 Push and Pull

 The kids will enjoy playing with interactive bells, levers and buttons around the Museum.
+The train simulator is a great way for kids to learn about driving trains.

 To help you plan your bus or train trip to the Museum visit the Adelaide Metro site, which includes timetables and a journey planner.